 Please name the file using the residency title abbreviation and the applicant’s name in this format: Open Society_LASTNAME_FIRSTNAME.
 Use the same name in the email subject heading, ensure you specify the semester you are applying for, and send the PDF as an email attachment to applications@theafricainstitute.org.

-The annual fellowship program themed, “Restitution and Reparation: Africa and the Post-Colonial Condition,” will convene scholars or practitioners interested in restitution and repatriation issues related to African art and artifacts.
-By fostering dialogue and research, the program aims to shed light on this critical issue and contribute to meaningful progress in returning looted artifacts to their rightful homes in Africa.
+The Africa Institute, Global Studies University, in collaboration with the Open Society Foundations, announces its annual fellowship program themed, “Restitution and Reparation: Africa and the Post-Colonial Condition.”
+The program will convene scholars or practitioners interested in restitution and repatriation issues related to African art and artifacts.
+By fostering dialogue and research, the fellowship aims to shed light on this critical issue and contribute to meaningful progress in returning looted artifacts to their rightful homes in Africa.

-The annual fellowship program themed, “Restitution and Reparation: Africa and the Post-Colonial Condition,” will convene scholars or practitioners interested in restitution and repatriation issues related to African art and artifacts.
-By fostering dialogue and research, the program aims to shed light on this critical issue and contribute to meaningful progress in returning looted artifacts to their rightful homes in Africa.
+The Africa Institute, Global Studies University, in collaboration with the Open Society Foundations, announces its annual fellowship program themed, “Restitution and Reparation: Africa and the Post-Colonial Condition.”
+The program will convene scholars or practitioners interested in restitution and repatriation issues related to African art and artifacts.
+By fostering dialogue and research, the fellowship aims to shed light on this critical issue and contribute to meaningful progress in returning looted artifacts to their rightful homes in Africa.

 This fellowship program aligns with The Africa Institute’s broader mission to foster critical thinking and dialogue around African and African diaspora studies.
 By bringing diverse voices and perspectives together, the program promises to advance crucial conversations about cultural heritage, historical accountability, and the path toward a more just future.